Skip to content

 2. Provide Heap Your Project Details

-• Your Project ID which you can find in the Project info section of your GCP project dashboard (make sure you’re in the correct project).
-In the screenshot below, our project ID is heap-204419.
+section of your GCP project dashboard (make sure you’re in the correct project).
+In the screenshot below, our project ID isheap-204419

-• The dataset name if you don’t want the default.
-The default environment name is project_environment.
+- The dataset name override if you don’t want the default.
+The default dataset name is project_environment.
+For example, the Main Production environment will default to a dataset name of main_production.

 You can learn about how the data will be structured upon sync by viewing our docs on data syncing.